jlevy/procdog/README.md

   --stdout=backend.log --stderr=backend.log --append \
   --ensure-healthy --strict
 running, health=0, pid=15240
-[levy@spud5 Six5 (server-harness)]$ procdog status backend
+$ procdog status backend
 running, health=0, pid=15240
 $ procdog stop backend --strict stopped
 $ procdog stop backend --strict
 procdog: error: process 'backend' is not running
+$
 ```

 Some notes on this:

 - We can specify where to write stdout and stderr.
-(They can be the same or different.)
-Existing files are appended to (`--append`).
+They can be the same or different.
+  Existing log files are appended to if you use `--append`.
-- The health command simply calls `curl` to see if the server is listening.
-The return code of this must be `0` (i.e. in the case of `curl`, an HTTP 200 status) for the server to be considered healthy.
+- The health command simply calls a shell command to see if the server is healthy.
+  The return code of the health check command must be `0` for the server to be considered
+  healthy.
+In this case, we're callin `curl` on a known health-check URL, which will have
+  return code 0 on an HTTP 200
-- The ``--ensure-healthy`` option means the command will block until the process is healthy, or until the daemon gives up and kills the process (if necessary).
-In this example, it will try 10 times, sleeping 2 seconds each time, before giving up.
+- The ``--ensure-healthy`` option means the command will block until the process is healthy,
+  or until the daemon gives up and kills the process (if necessary).
+In this example,
+  it will try 10 times, sleeping 2 seconds each time, before giving up.
-- We ask the client to be strict, so that it returns non-zero status code when we try to start a process that's already running or or stop one that is already stopped.
+- We ask the client to be strict, so that it returns non-zero status code when we try to

-### Using a configuration file
+  start a process that's already running or or stop one that is already stopped.

+### Configuration files

-It's possible to avoid typing by putting most options in a configuration file.
-Put a file named `procdog.cfg` in the same directory as `procdog`:
+It's possible to avoid typing by putting most options in a configuration file:

 ```
 # Procdog config file.
 Each section is a process identifier.